Honor vs. Image — What’s the Difference?

 Would I still choose this if no one ever knew?

-If yes — honor is present.
+If the answer is yes, honor is present.

-If no — image may be leading.
+If the answer is no, image may be leading.

 Closing Reflection